 When was the last time you searched the internet for something?
 No doubt, fairly recently.
-We use the internet to find trustworthy sources for the best pizza in town to pest control services.
+We use the internet to find trustworthy sources for everything from the best pizza in town to pest control services.
 This is where your business and SEO should make a great team!

 That’s the beauty of the internet.
 You can almost always find what you’re looking for without getting up from your couch.
 Businesses realize that their online ranking has a direct effect on their growth and profits and Search Engine Optimization (SEO) is a method to improve your search engine ranking.

 What Is SEO?